kiniry-teaching/UCD/COMP30050-2008/groups/kinephon/release/README.txt

 - pybluez
 - fluidsynth (you will require ALSA sound library for this, but this usually comes with a Linux distribution)

 2.)
-Open a Terminal and run the (...) script.
-Leave this window open, since it will run the software synthesizer which is needed
+Open a Terminal and navigate to the release folder of the Kinephon project.
+Run the (...) script.
+Leave this window open,
-	for the entire runtime of the application.
+	since it will run the software synthesizer which is needed for the entire runtime of the application.

 ##################################
 # TROUBLESHOOTING: